Lancia Fulvia

-The Lancia Fulvia (Tipo 818) is an automobile produced by Lancia between 1963 and 1976.
+The Lancia Fulvia (Tipo 818) is a car produced by Lancia between 1963 and 1976.
 Named after Via Fulvia, the Roman road leading from Tortona to Turin, it was introduced at the Geneva Motor Show in 1963 and manufactured in three variants: Berlina 4-door saloon, 2-door Coupé, and Sport, an alternative fastback coupé designed and built by Zagato on the Coupé floorpan.